 - Supplier marketplaces and comparison sites such as freight marketplace Freightos.

-We don’t try to replicate other directories by directly listing manufacturers, trading companies, quality inspection companies or freight forwarders.
+We don’t try to replicate other directories by directly listing manufacturers, trading companies or freight forwarders.

 While third-party tools and services can be a great help with importing, they are no substitute for direct contact with suppliers.